Sarah's Choice

 Sarah's Choice is a 2009 American direct-to-video Christian drama film directed by Chad Kapper.
 The film was the first lead film role for contemporary Christian singer-songwriter Rebecca St. James as the title character, along with Andrea Logan White and Dick Van Patten.
 Christian comedian Brad Stine also appears in the film, along with Charlene Tilton and Staci Keanan.
 It was released to DVD on November 1, 2009, and was aired on February 27, 2010, on the Trinity Broadcasting Network.

 Plot

-Sarah Collins's (Rebecca St. James) co-worker gets pregnant which means Sarah could get a promotion.
-Meanwhile, her boyfriend Matt (Julian Bailey) is pulling pranks.
-Sarah then finds out she is pregnant.
+Sarah Collins's co-worker gets pregnant, which means Sarah could get a promotion.
+Meanwhile, her boyfriend Matt is pulling pranks.
+Sarah then finds out she herself is pregnant.
 At the doctor's office, a lady gives her a card and tells her the Lord will give her three visions.
-Megan (Andrea Logan White) reveals her story about her abortion.
+Megan reveals her story about her abortion.
 Sarah is considering an abortion.
 Before she makes her final decision, her visions cause her to think about her future.